aws-samples/enterprise-grade-vpc-product-with-aws-service-catalog/README.md

 aws ram enable-sharing-with-aws-organization
 aws servicecatalog enable-aws-organizations-access
-aws organizations enable-aws-service-access --service-principal ds.amazonaws.com aws organizations register-delegated-administrator --account-id $network_account --service-principal servicecatalog.amazonaws.com # "account-id" will be a the shared services account if you decide to deploy the Service Catalog product in a different account aws ec2 enable-ipam-organization-admin-account --delegated-admin-account-id $network_account
+aws organizations enable-aws-service-access --service-principal ds.amazonaws.com aws organizations register-delegated-administrator --account-id $network_account --service-principal servicecatalog.amazonaws.com # "account-id" will be the shared services account if you decide to deploy the Service Catalog product in a different account aws ec2 enable-ipam-organization-admin-account --delegated-admin-account-id $network_account
 ```
 ### (dependency - skip if already deployed) Network Orchestration for AWS Transit Gateway

-[Network Orchestration for AWS Transit Gateway](https://aws.amazon.com/solutions/implementations/network-orchestration-aws-transit-gateway/) solution automates the process of setting up and managing transit network in distributed AWS enviornments.
+[Network Orchestration for AWS Transit Gateway](https://aws.amazon.com/solutions/implementations/network-orchestration-aws-transit-gateway/) solution automates the process of setting up and managing transit network in distributed AWS environments.
 The automation is achieved by tagging the VPCs.
 The VPC template in this solution utilises Network Orchestration for AWS Transit Gateway for integration with AWS Transit Gateway.

 [Network Orchestration for AWS Transit Gateway](https://aws.amazon.com/solutions/implementations/network-orchestration-aws-transit-gateway/) has many features, but in this step, we will only focus on deploying the basic features to quickly test our solution.